asddw-cell/sql-forecast-project/README.md

 # sql-forecast-project
 Building a solution allowing end users to maintain a product forecast via an elegant frontend connected to a SQL Server backend.
-The solution will use MS SQL Server 2019 Std, MS Excel macro enabled workbooks and SQL Spreads Addin for Excel.
+The solution will use MS SQL Server 2019 Std at the backend with MS Excel macro enabled workbooks and SQL Spreads Addin for Excel to maintain the data.

 Phase 1 limitations:
   1. The frontend will not show actual quantities and values.